Pricing Guide: How Much Does Stump Removal Cost?

 Root removal is a complicated job, especially if the root system is large or close to another structure.
 The more complex the root system, the longer the project will take, and the higher your bill will be if the company charges by the hour.

-Some tree service companies charge a flat stump removal fee, while others may charge by the hour.
+Some tree service companies charge a predetermined or flat stump removal price, while others may charge by the hour.

-If the company you’ve hired charges by the hour and your stump takes an exceptionally long time to remove, expect the cost to rise.
-Factors like a complex root system or large stump size may increase removal time.
-Hourly stump removal rates have an average range between $94 and $163.
+The cost to remove a stump will likely escalate if the company you’ve hired charges by the hour, and it takes a long time to remove it, especially when dealing with a complex root system or a particularly large stump size.
+On average, hourly stump removal rates range between $94 and $163.

 Tree stump within another tree stump, in a graveyard